 Robin Dunbar, a researcher on the study, noted that women who get together with four best friends twice a week where they “do things” is of utmost importance.

 “Doing things” consists of drinking, gossiping, talking and basically overall girlie time.
 But you don’t have to be a night owl or a big drinker, quite the opposite.
-The importance lies in releasing endorphins while laughing or having a giggle with friends.
+The importance lies in releasing endorphins while laughing or having a giggle and just generally enjoying time with friends.

 Benefits of time with friends include a faster recovery time from illness, a stronger immune system, lower anxiety levels, as well as increased generosity levels.

 What’s more, the study found that having a larger number of friends ensures you have a higher pain threshold and they will help you live longer.